Ankitdevops18/nodejs-sample/README.md

                KUBECONFIG = "/var/jenkins_home/.kube/config"
             }

-   3. To Test blue or green cluster - run below command in the locak to get loadbalancer URLs of respective Cluster : kubect get svc -n nodejs-app
+   3. To Test blue or green cluster - run below command in the local to first set kubeadm context & then get loadbalancer URLs of respective Cluster : aws eks --region us-east-1 update-kubeconfig --name my-eks-cluster  --profile sandbox kubect get svc -n nodejs-app
    4. Hit the endpoint URL to get the Node Js application output
    5. Once the testing is done, to Switch the traffic to Green cluster & remove blue - set SWITCH_TRAFFIC flag to true